 - Standard Users do not have special privileges for viewing or editing site content.

 Standard users are primarily the "end-users" of a site.
-Typically, operators, technicians and shop-floor employees that will need to view content, but only interact with the pages in a limited and controlled manner.
+Typically, they are operators, technicians, and shop-floor employees who need to view content, but they only interact with the pages in a limited and controlled manner.

 Standard users can: